 Research other grocery stores in your area to examine their products, price points, and customer reviews.
 You’re looking for a market gap to fill.
-For instance, maybe the local market is missing a small natural foods store.
+For instance, maybe the local market is missing a small natural foods store or a mini supermarket.

 You might consider targeting a niche market by specializing in a certain aspect of your industry such as organic foods, or specialty gourmet foods.

 This could jumpstart your word-of-mouth marketing and attract clients right away.

 After you’ve decided what type of grocery store to open, figure out what’s most in-demand in your area to determine what to stock.
 You’ll need everyday staples, but your local research will inform your broader selection.
 Visit similar stores nearby to see what’s on their shelves.
 It may take some trial and error to figure out what sells best.

 The prices you charge will be based on your purchase prices from wholesalers and suppliers, in addition to labor and overhead.
 The average markup for a grocery item is 12%, though some will be much higher.
 Pre-cut produce, for instance, is typically marked up 40%, while prepared meat, such as fried chicken or steak kabobs, is marked up 60%.